Captain Easy: After Roy Crane

 After Crane's departure, Turner took control of the strips, with his assistant Walt Scott drawing the Sunday page.
 Easy was in the Army by that time, and Tubbs had an increasingly unimportant role, so both daily and Sunday strips displayed the name Captain Easy in 1949 (with Wash Tubbs fading away).

 Scott drew the Sunday strip until 1952, when Turner took it over with inks by assistant Bill Crooks.
 Mel Graff began ghosting the Sunday page in 1960.
 Turner continued to draw the daily strip until he retired in 1969, with his last credited daily strip running January 17, 1970.

 Following Turner's departure, the strips passed to his assistants, Bill Crooks (art) and Jim Lawrence (story).
 The pair produced both the daily and Sunday strips from January 19, 1970, to May 23, 1981.
-When Lawrence left in May 1981, the Sunday page ended.
+The Sunday page ended on March 29, 1981.
 Mick Casale joined as the new writer, and he and Crooks produced the daily strip until it was discontinued on October 1, 1988.

 Before the Sunday Captain Easy, there was a short-lived Wash Tubbs Sunday third, which began with gags featuring Tubbs and later puzzles for children.
 It ran from 10 May 1931 to 9 July 1933.
 Captain Easy appeared in one strip.

 Reprints

 Wash Tubbs and Captain Easy were featured in Big Little Books during the 1930s.
 They also appeared in Dell comic books from 1936 (Captain Easy, as early as The Funnies #1, October 1936 cover date) and 1937 (Wash Tubbs, as early as The Comics #1, March 1937 cover date) into the 1940s.

 Almost the entire 1924–43 run of Crane's strip was reprinted in Wash Tubbs and Captain Easy, an 18-volume black-and-white series featuring biographical and historical commentary by Bill Blackbeard.
 With production, design and strip restoration by Bhob Stewart, this series was published by NBM Publishing on a quarterly schedule from 1987 to 1992.

-Fantagraphics Books has reprinted all of the Captain Easy Sundays by Roy Crane in color, in four volumes edited by Rick Norwood.
-A fifth volume featuring the best of the daily strip is planned.
+Between 2010 and 2013, Fantagraphics Books printed a series of four hardback books reprinting Roy Crane's complete run of Captain Easy Sunday pages from 1933-1943.

+Fantagraphics also published The Best of Captain Easy And Wash Tubbs in 2015—a collection of ten selected daily strip adventure continuities drawn by Roy Crane ranging from 1928 to 1935.